al-ce/poker-win-calculator/README.md

-# pokerstats
+# poker-win-calculator
 Calculate winner of a Holdem round from user input of cards, or generate random Holdem rounds and show the winner.
+Support 1-9 players.

 https://user-images.githubusercontent.com/23170004/201289475-c2a95ce7-359a-48f2-a990-c2751f2e0d8d.mov

+# Installation

+Clone this repository, `cd` into the directory, and install with `pip`.

+`$ pip install .`

+# Requirements

+Python >= 3.7 with `pip`

+This program uses the [getkey](https://pypi.org/project/getkey/) module for the cli interface. `pip` will install this if it is not already installed.

 # Usage